-Chloé Zhao is making waves for her latest accomplishment: becoming the first Asian woman to win Best Director at the Golden Globes.
+Chloé Zhao is making waves for her latest accomplishment: becoming the first Asian woman to win Best Director at the Golden Globes and the 93rd Academy Awards.
 Her movie “Nomadland” (Best Picture) is now being discussed far and wide, as well as Zhao herself, who is a Chinese immigrant director, screenwriter, and producer.
 Believe it or not, Zhao is only the second woman to receive this award after Barbra Streisand in 1984.
 Here’s how her education abroad equipped her to become a cinematic visionary.

 She attended boarding school in the UK